synozure/AutoSplit64/README.md

 </p>

 ### Game Capture
-To be able to run correctly, we must first let the Auto-Splitter know where to capture.
+To be able to run correctly, we must first let AutoSplit64 know where to capture.

 Make sure you have your capture software open (i.e., AmaRecTV), then open the Capture Editor (`Right-Click -> Edit Coordinates`):
 <p>